 - 11.15.
-The head teacher, or where appropriate her/his deputy, is responsible for the implementation of this policy, including: - Ensuring that staff (including temporary staff) and volunteers are informed of this policy as part of their induction; communicating this policy to parents when their child joins the school and via the school website; - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent; - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly; - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3); - Ensuring the relevant staffing ratios are met, where applicable; - Ensuring that each child in the Early Years Foundation Stage is assigned a key person includes a list of guidelines for staff to follow to avoid breaching confidentiality.
-All staff must be aware that:
+The headteacher, or where appropriate her/his deputy, is responsible for the implementation of this policy, including: - Ensuring that staff (including temporary staff) and volunteers are informed of this policy as part of their induction; communicating this policy to parents when their child joins the academy and via the academy website; - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent;

+- Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly; - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see Appendix 3); - Ensuring the relevant staffing ratios are met, where applicable; - Ensuring that each child in the Early Years Foundation Stage is assigned a key person.